-(11) “District” or “Districts” means school districts, as defined in ORS 328.001(3), that are eligible to apply for a State Matching Grant.
+(15) “District” or “Districts” means school districts, as defined in ORS 328.001(3), that are eligible to apply for a State Matching Grant.

-(12) “DOGAMI” means the Oregon Department of Geology and Mineral Industries.
+(16) “DOGAMI” means the Oregon Department of Geology and Mineral Industries.

+(17) “Educational Adequacy Review Standards” means the qualitative measures used to help districts identify elements that are conducive to a healthy and comfortable indoor learning environment.

-(13) “Environmental Hazard Assessment” means an assessment of a District’s radon exposure as one of the potential environmental hazards to be assessed as set forth in ORS 332.331.
+(18) “Environmental Hazard Assessment” means an assessment of a District’s radon exposure as one of the potential environmental hazards to be assessed as set forth in ORS 332.331.